 A: Most membership levels remain active for year one from the original date of purchase.
 To find your expiration date, look on the back of your Get Rooted in the Smokies membership card, call us, email us or follow the following steps:

 1. Log into your online account as a "Returning Customer" with your email and password.
 (If you do not remember your password, use the "Forgot Password" option and an email will be sent to you with instructions on how to update it.)

-2. Click "My Account" found just above the Calendar on our website's home page
+2. Click "My Account" found at the top section on our website's home page

-3. Your membership expiration date is listed on "My Account" page
+3. Your membership expiration date is listed on "My Account Dashboard" page

-A: A portion of each membership is tax deductible, with that portion determined annually and published on our website HERE.
-Receipts for the upcoming tax year are available by EMAIL until March 31 the next year.
+A: A portion of each membership is tax deductible, with that portion determined annually.
+Receipts for the upcoming tax year are available by email in January of each year.

 Q: Who do I call for membership questions?

-Q: How do I get a replacement membership card?
+Q: I've misplaced my membership card.
+How do I get a new one?

 A: Email us HERE or call us M-F, 8:30 a.m. until 4:30 p.m.
 EST at 865.436.7318 ext.
 254, 349 and 325.
 Replacement cards are usually made available within 2-4 weeks after a request has been made.

 A: GSMA is proud to receive support through annual memberships from businesses and organizations around the national park in both North Carolina and Tennessee.
 In return for joining GSMA at any of our Lookout League levels, we say “Thank You” with a list of benefits.
 Most of these businesses, in turn, show their support by offering discounts to our GRITS members.
 A list of business members can be found HERE.